-In order to comply with FCC regulations, your CPI is responsible for adding, and verifying, the accuracy of information related to the AP installation at your site.
+To comply with FCC regulations, the CPI is responsible for adding and verifying the accuracy of information related to the AP installation at your site.

-Provisioned, it is connected to the Orchestrator but awaiting a grant to start broadcasting.
-As soon as the grant is received and the radio is “live”, the AP status in the Orchestrator will change to
+Once the APs are provisioned, Celona Orchestrator will begin the automated process of acquiring your spectrum grants from SAS.
+You can track the status of your SAS grants from the Access Points page of the Orchestrator.
+If an AP shows its status as Provisioned, it is connected to Orchestrator but awaiting a grant to start broadcasting.
+As soon as the grant is received and the radio is “live”, the AP status in the Orchestrator will change to Up.

 As APs come up, our self-organizing network (SON) algorithms automate the process of frequency assignment and TX power configuration for each AP, ensuring your users and devices experience seamless handover across your coverage areas.

-Domain Proxy service running on the Celona Edge interfaces with the SAS on behalf of all the Celona APs.
-It is the Domain Proxy service that sends periodic heartbeat request to SAS for each AP's grant to utilize the CBRS spectrum.
+The Domain Proxy service running on the Celona Edge interfaces with the SAS on behalf of all Celona APs at a site.
+This service sends periodic heartbeat keep-alive requests to SAS for each AP's grant to utilize the CBRS spectrum.

-During the heartbeats to the SAS service, provider of the service (eg. Google) will ensure 99.999% availability, with Celona cloud receiving live reporting of their status as part of the system integration.
+During the heartbeats to the SAS service, the SAS provider (e.g., Google) will ensure 99.999% availability, with Celona cloud receiving live reporting of its status as part of the system integration.
 If the Domain Proxy on the Celona Edge loses connectivity to the SAS service for more than 240 seconds, as per FCC regulation, spectrum grants to the Celona APs will be suspended until the connection to the SAS service can be re-established from the Celona Edge.

-The AP operational state as reported within the Celona Orchestrator will capture any issues during the SAS process - Registration, Spectrum Acquisition & Spectrum Grant Termination.
-Customers can also subscribe to AP state change monitoring API from the Celona Orchestrator (contact email@example.com for access) and be alerted when AP operational state changes due to SAS related errors.
+The AP operational state as reported within Celona Orchestrator will capture any issues during the SAS process: Registration, Spectrum Acquisition & Spectrum Grant Termination.
+You may subscribe to the AP state change monitoring API from Celona Orchestrator (contact firstname.lastname@example.org for access) to be alerted when AP operational state changes due to SAS related errors.

 Select your new site from the dropdown to view the site-specific status of your Celona APs and Edge Clusters.
 All up?
 Great, let’s connect some devices.